ebbithegamer/rsn-hyenas/README.md

 ## Testing

 Test by rerouting the Sony domains to your local PC IP in the *hosts* example file in the repo copying the contents *to the one in updns approaming folder of node in your User Folder!*
-Redirect your PC Local IP as your Primary DNS in PS3, and congrats! **Hyenas can communicate with your PS3!
+Set your PC's Local IP as your Primary DNS on a PS3 console, and congrats! **Hyenas can communicate with your PS3!
 (WOO!!)**

 `updns start/stop`